Skip to the Main Content

 What do you mean by ‘first quantization in NCG contexts’ in your previous message?
 Surely every spectral action yields a full fledged field theory?

 You mentioned the ‘NCG version of the group of diffeomorphism of a manifold’.
-As far as I know the diffeomorphisms simply correspond to outer automorphism of the algebra 𝒜. For instance on p.
+As far as I know the diffeomorphisms simply correspond to outer automorphism of the algebra 𝒜\mathcal{A}.
+For instance on p.
 16 of hep-th/9603053 is says

 Ah, wait, I have just searched a huge pile of papers on my desk and found the one which I was really looking for.
 This is a most beautiful piece: